faelmori/grequest/README.md

-Simple and lightweight golang library for http requests. based on powerful net/http grequest is inspired by the Request library for Python and Guzzle in PHP, the goal is to make a simple and convenient library for making http requests in go
+Simple and lightweight golang library for http requests. based on powerful net/http

+Grequest is inspired by the Request library for Python and Guzzle in PHP, the goal is to make a simple and convenient library for making http requests in go

 The library has a flexible API with methods that return a pointer to the library structure, which allows you to declaratively describe a request using a chain of methods.